-Love Won’t Wait 如果, 爱 which completed filming last year is airing in three days.
-On May 22, the cast led by Cecilia Cheung, Vanness Wu and Bie Thassapak Hsu attended the press conference held in Beijing to promote its upcoming premiere on May 27.
-The drama will be taking over Here to Heart’s slot on Hunan TV, though it looks like they’re really just switching out an angsty melo for an even bigger tearjerker.
+Love Won’t Wait 如果, 爱 which completed filming last year is airing on May 27.
+The cast of Cecilia Cheung, Vanness Wu and Bie Thassapak Hsu recently attended the press conference held in Beijing.
+The drama will be taking over Here to Heart’s slot on Hunan TV.
+Although it looks like they’re really just switching out an angsty melo for an even bigger tearjerker.

 Cecilia Cheung plays a heroine that has had to deal with the loss of her son, a spiteful mother-in-law and a distant husband.
-She shared that the role required her to ugly cry almost everyday to the point that she didn’t care how she looked anymore since she’d constantly have puffy eyes that need to be retouched with makeup.
+She shared that the role required her to ugly cry almost everyday.
+She got to the point that she didn’t care how she looked anymore since she’d constantly have puffy eyes that need to be retouched with makeup.

 On choosing this role as her comeback drama after nearly ten years, she said that she has played many different characters throughout the years, but it was her first time playing a 30-something woman well into adulthood.
 As a mom herself, she is able to relate to her character.